Nytrock/VobToMp4/README.md

 It allows you to convert VOB video to mp4 in a very simple way and it works quite fast.
 All that is required of you is to place the processed video to a special folder and run the program.

+# Requirements
+For the stable operation of both the source code and the full-fledged program, ffmeg must be installed on your device.
+You can download it [here](https://ffmpeg.org/).
+Also make sure that it was added to the system PATH after installation.

 # Instructions for use
 - Download latest release